Scrabble (game show): Bonus Sprint

 With the adoption of the new format came a new final round, the Bonus Sprint, which gave the day's champion a chance to win a cash jackpot.

 The champion played two words, one each of at least six and seven letters, under the standard Sprint rules and was given 10 seconds to solve them both.
 Doing so awarded the jackpot, which began at $5,000 and increased by $1,000 for every game it went unclaimed.
 If the champion gave an incorrect guess or failed to respond immediately after pressing the plunger, the round ended.

 Champions remained on the show until they lost in either the Crossword or Sprint round or had played the Bonus Sprint five times.

+1993 changes

-When the series returned in 1993, the Bonus Sprint jackpot began at $1,000.
-Additional money was only added to the jackpot if a contestant landed on a blue or pink square in the Crossword game and solved the word immediately, adding either $500 or $1,000, respectively.
+When the series returned in 1993, the Bonus Sprint jackpot began at $1,000 and increased only if a contestant landed on a blue or pink square in the Crossword game and solved the word immediately, adding either $500 or $1,000 respectively.
 No cash bonuses were given directly to contestants in this version.
+The Bonus Sprint jackpot carried over from one episode to the next until it was won.

+Other Tournaments

+During the 1984–90 run, Scrabble held occasional tournaments, including two Tournament of Champions in February 1985 and May 1986, a $25,000 TV Game Players Vs. Board Game Players tournament in November 1985, a $50,000 Teen Tournament in July 1986, and the aforementioned All-American Tournament.
+In the February 1985 tournament the final grand prize was determined by the amount of $500 and $1,000 bonuses won in the Crossword Round, with $35,000 as the base amount, a payout structure later used for the Bonus Sprint in the 1993 revival.
+The other tournament in May 1986 was played for $50,000.